-The depth drop is the lowest-stress reactive strength exercise, ideal for athletes building tendon stiffness without the high impact of depth jumps.
-Used systematically across 8 weeks, it develops the reactive strength index (RSI) needed for sprinting, jumping, and rapid direction change.
-This guide presents a measured depth drop progression with PoinT GO IMU contact time tracking.
+The depth drop is the lowest-stress reactive strength exercise — ideal for building tendon stiffness and eccentric landing capacity without the high impact of depth jumps.
+Used systematically over 8 weeks, it develops the reactive strength index (RSI) that underlies efficient sprinting, jumping, and rapid direction change.
+Unlike depth jumps, which demand immediate maximal concentric output after landing, depth drops end in a controlled absorption: this isolates and develops the eccentric and isometric phases of the stretch-shortening cycle, the physiological foundation for RSI improvement.
+This guide presents a structured 8-week depth drop progression with contact time targets and PoinT GO IMU integration for objective progression decisions.

 Scientific Background